-- 5.3.D.
-Railroads/Seaports. - Railroads.
-Martin County has three railroad corridors, two of the Florida East Coast Railway and one of CSX Transportation.
-None of these corridors has passenger stations or intermodal facilities.
-Florida East Coast Railway's main corridor carries freight and generally runs parallel to the eastern coastline from St. Lucie County to the Palm Beach County line.
-A secondary corridor carries freight in the western part of the County and runs north from Belle Glade to SR-710 and then northeasterly toward Fort Pierce.
-The CSX Transportation corridor carries freight parallel to SR-710 from the Okeechobee County line to the Palm Beach County line.
+AThe secondary FEC Railway corridor carries freight in the western part of the County and runs north from Belle Glade to SR-710 (SW Warfield Boulevard) and then northeasterly toward Fort Pierce.
+The CSX Transportation corridor carries freight parallel to SR-710 (SW Warfield Boulevard) from the Okeechobee County line to the Palm Beach County-line.
 In Palm Beach County, the CSX Transportation corridor is shared with the South Florida Regional Transportation Authority, which operates South Florida's Commuter Rail System, known as Tri-Rail, south to Miami-Dade County.
-Together, these railroads are integral to freight transport between Jacksonville, Miami and the Tampa area.
+Together, these railroads are integral to freight transport between Jacksonville, Miami, and the Tampa area and passenger transport between Miami and Orlando.

-The frequency and length of freight trains on the main Florida East Coast Railway corridor are significant physical barriers that impede the level of service on most major roadways.
-Delays are usually due to long trains and track repairs.
+The frequency and length of freight and passenger trains on the main Florida East Coast Railway corridor are significant physical barriers that impede the level of service for motor vehicles, pedestrians, and bicyclists on most major roadways and for vessels along the St. Lucie River.
+Delays are usually due to long freight trains, frequent passenger trains, and track repairs.

-The existing railroad corridors are shown on Figure 5-3.
+The existing FRailroad Corridors are shown on Figure 5-3.